DHTMLX/docs-suite/docs/form/api/input/input_setproperties_method.md

 @short: allows changing available configuration attributes of the control dynamically

-@signature: {'setProperties(propertyConfig: IInputProps): void;'}
+@signature: {'setProperties(properties: object): void;'}

 @params:
-- `propertyConfig: object` - an object with the available attributes of the control and their new values
+- `properties: object` - an object with the available attributes of the control and their new values

 @example:
 form.getItem("input").setProperties({